 After an hour of bus ride from San Gil, the bus pulled up at the main square of Barichara.
-Barichara is a white-washed colonial architectural town in Santander, Colombia.
-It is covered with stone roads and surrounds by beautiful landscapes.
+We were ready for an adventurous weekend in Barichara; the white-washed colonial architectural town covered with stone roads and surrounded by beautiful landscape in Santander, Colombia.

 “Come on guys, let’s check out this town!”
 I said as I tried to contain my excitement to Shang and Charlie, my two travel companions.
-We were ready for an adventure!

 It was the first weekend of our school term, our first getaway from Bucaramanga and our first time winging a trip with no plans and no accommodations booked.
 It was exhilarating!

 There was a couple carrying a bag full of tomatoes, mushrooms and other fresh groceries approaching our direction.
 After some introduction, we exchanged friendly hellos and hugs.
 They were Santiago who attended the same school as Shang and Charlie and the girlfriend, Paola.

 A heavy downpour in the afternoon forced us to take shelter in a little cafe, Raspaderia Barbara.

 It was an easy and leisure trek as we were walking on flat ground.
 The walk was especially refreshing for me since I am such a typical city girl.
 A city’s bustling traffic, tall buildings, pollutions, and people were replaced with luscious trees, sweet-scented flowers, domestic animals, birds chirping, and fresh air.
+I loved it!

 Arrived at Guane, it did not take us long to explore the tiny town.
 The town has an archaeological and paleontological museum, shops that sell local handicrafts and restaurants that make local food.

 We spent the afternoon learning random Spanish phrases and worked on our pronunciation with Paola and Santi.
 Since we only had a few days of school which barely got us started on a good foundation of Spanish.
 Hence, it was a great time to start.

-Similiar to all other languages, one of the first words one learns has to be a bad word.
+Similar to all other languages, one of the first words one learns has to be a bad word.
 So we did, courtesy of Santi! <3

-The sky was looming with clouds as the sun hid behind orchestrating the changing colours.
+When we arrived at El Mirador, the sky was looming with clouds as the sun hid behind orchestrating the changing colours.
 It was not the kind of sunset I was hoping for.